28 Jun Sarcasm makes people more creativeBlog Article | POSTED AFTER EATING CAKE

 Sarcasm is the art of exposing contradictions with irony.
 We say one thing but use inflection to infer quite a different meaning – often the opposite.
-Like teasing, it can be cruel, but it can also be a gentle way reframing the situation to illicit new understanding.
+Like teasing, it can be cruel, but it can also be a gentle way of reframing the situation to elicit new understanding.
 It shocks you into seeing the circumstances differently.

 SARCASM ISN’T AN ATTITUDE.

 It acts like a warm-up or a stretch before running on the field before the game.
 To interpret a sarcastic remark, the brain must jump through mental hoops with different parts working together to process the abstraction.
 No surprises then, when the mind is already primed for interpreting ambiguous meanings, that people exposed to sarcasm think more creatively.
 It’s like they have been shaken out of their stupor of normal, literal thinking and reminded that there are many interpretations available.

 DO YOU WANT TO THINK MORE CLEARLY AND CREATIVELY?